-Because the mesh size and shape stays constant square mesh cod ends are very efficient at allowing the easy release of small round fish but retaining all the larger fish.
-Not so effective on flat fish due to the shape of the meshes when towing.
+As the mesh size and shape stays constant, square mesh cod-ends are very efficient at allowing the easy release of small round fish, whilst retaining the larger fish.
+However, the device isn't so effective on flat fish due to the shape of the meshes when towing.

 Several skippers have been experimenting with this type of cod-end and it was trialled as part of the CEFAS 50% project on some beam trawlers in South West England.
 In many of the flat fish fisheries the skippers are adopting square mesh cod-ends to prevent capture of the many small round fish yet retain almost all the flatfish above the minimum landing size (MLS).
 For the release of small undersized round fish square mesh on top and/or lower panels in the cod-end and/or extension is one of the most effective escape devices available.
 With the square open meshes being at the aft end of the trawl where there is a much reduced water flow the small fish have time to recover from the trauma of being captured and swept down the trawl.
 By being exposed to the square mesh for the duration of the tow they have adequate time find their escape path through the open meshes unlike a square mesh panel where they have only a few seconds to make their escape.

 The size of square mesh used needs to be balanced to the size of round fish that the vessel wants to retain.
 The square shape of the mesh better suits the cross sectional shape of the round fish for escape through the meshes than the shape of flat fish.
 Many skippers have reported that they have seen no difference in the retained catch of flat fish when they have fitted a square mesh cod-end of a similar mesh size to their original diamond mesh, but have managed to release in the region of 90% of the small round fish.